 HTML, or Hyper Text Markup Language is the standard markup language to create webpages.
 Just like XML, HTML tags describe different document content and are surrounded by angle brackets.
 Most tags can be combined with attributes such as id or class to help identify individual tags and make navigating the HTML tree much more simple.
-A list of all the current HTML tags can be found at http://htmldog.com/reference/htmltags.
+You can find a list of all the current HTML tags at http://htmldog.com/reference/htmltags.
 Here is an example: